 -Individual volunteer tasks must be typed into the spreadsheet.

--Users should save the Excel spreadsheet to their own computer/device and add their own names as extension such as, “Volunteer Activity Log- John Doe” before entering data.
+-Users should save the pdf form to their own computer/device and add their own names as extension such as, “Volunteer Activity Log- John Doe” before entering data.

--Users may not alter or reformat the spreadsheet as it is set-up to import into the PVSA system by Compass.
+-Users may not alter or reformat the form as it is set-up to import into the PVSA system by Compass.

--The Volunteer Activity Log must be returned to Compass by e-mail as an electronic Excel file.
+–The Volunteer Activity Log must be returned to Compass by e-mail a pdf attachment.

--Compass cannot accept Google Sheets, pdf, or other electronic formats, nor can Compass accept faxed, photographed, scanned, or handwritten copies of the log.
+-Compass cannot accept Google Sheets, Excel, or other electronic formats, nor can Compass accept faxed, photographed, scanned, or handwritten copies of the log.

 Online Hours Tracking